 Sex Addicts Anonymous (SAA)

-Sex Addicts Anonymous (SAA) is a confidential, 12-step fellowship where individuals work toward sexual sobriety with the support of a peer community.
+Sex Addicts Anonymous (SAA) is a confidential, 12-step fellowship where individuals work toward sexual sobriety with the support of a peer community via a structured path to recovery.

 Jessica Miller is the Content Manager of Addiction HelpWritten by